 Our standard self-defense seminar is approximately 90 minutes.
 The first 20 minutes includes a discussion focusing on how to avoid a self-defense situation, when to run away, and common myths surrounding self-defense.
 The physical component of the seminar is approximately 60 minutes.
 Participants are taught how to knee and elbow properly on heavy shield bags.
 Once this accomplished, the seminar then teaches participants how to effectively employ these knees and elbows in a variety of scenarios (specifically, against a punch and against a bear hug).
 The final physical portion of the seminar focuses on defense against sexual assault, using basic grappling skills to fend off an assault.
 All aspects of the seminar, from holding the bags to being the “assaulter”, are performed by assistant instructors.
 At no point does a seminar participant throw a punch, act as an “assaulter”, or hold a bag for another seminar participant.
 Also, at no point in seminar does a participant actually get struck by a punch or kick.
 All assistant instructors aiding in the seminar are thoroughly trained by Sifu Goldsmith.
-The seminar can be considered a mild workout but is not cardiovascularly intensive, and in the 10 year history of teaching this curriculum at Brandeis and UNC, there has never been an injury.
+The seminar can be considered a mild workout but is not cardiovascular intensive, and in the 10+ year history of teaching this curriculum there has never been an injury.

-A video outlining some of the fundamentals we teach at our self-defense seminars at UNC was recently produced by the Daily Tarheel, and can be seen below.
+A video outlining some of the fundamentals we teach at our self-defense seminars at UNC was produced by the Daily Tarheel, and can be seen below.

 Customizing Our Seminars

 The art of Wu Hun Dao specializes in adapting it's principles to a wide range of situations and people, and all instructors in the art are trained in generating focused, client-specific instruction.
 Seminars can be customized to a variety of target audiences, to meet the needs of targeted participants.
 These include, but are not limited to:

 - The elderly